FrancescoXX/free-Web3-resources/README.md

 - [BitCoin](https://bitcoin.org/en/) Bitcoin is an innovative payment network and a new kind of money.
 - [Cardano](https://cardano.org/) Cardano is a public blockchain platform.
 It is open-source and decentralized, with consensus achieved using proof of stake.
 - [Celo](https://celo.org/) Celo is global payments infrastructure that makes financial tools accessible to anyone with a mobile phone.
+- [Chia](https://www.chia.net/) Chia Network is building a better blockchain and smart transaction platform which is more secure, more sustainable, and more powerful.
 - [Corda](https://www.corda.net/) Build digital financial solutions quickly on the only private, secure, and scalable DLT platform designed for regulated markets.
 - [Cosmos](https://cosmos.network/) Cosmos is an ever-expanding ecosystem of interconnected apps and services, built for a decentralized future.
 - [EOSIO](https://eos.io/) EOSIO is an open-source blockchain platform that helps developers, investors, and businesses build with confidence.